xTITUSMAXIMUSX/ActiveDirectoryUserCreation/README.md

 Now that you have all your configurations set for all your future users to be created you can create the user with specifying the `User Name`, `Password` `First Name`, `Last Name`, then selecting the config you entered earlier.

 ![image](https://github.com/xTITUSMAXIMUSX/ActiveDirectoryUserCreation/assets/62310795/cb38802d-a4f1-420c-9104-4807b0d49e0a)

+## Usage
+Make sure to run the app as administrator and also with a user with the proper permissions to create users in AD.

+## Other notes
+I am open to making this app better.
+I know its not the greatest thing to look at and if there is more functionallity added then submit a PR.